Music on the Mountain

 We are offering a full year of music on the lawn and in the Cameron-Masland mansion.

 June, July, August, and September are first-Sunday lawn concerts.
 The lawn concerts are free, but donations are kindly accepted and we encourage you to sign up as a member of the Friends of Kings Gap.
 Bring your lawn chair or blanket to the top of the mountain and settle in for an evening of music at its best.
 The view will be spectacular.
 Food vendors will be ready to serve you.
 All spring and summer concerts begin at 3:00 p.m. and end at 7:30 p.m.
-Don't worry if rain is in the forecast; we'll have the same great concert, just a bit cozier with music moved into the Mansion.
+Don't worry if rain is in the forecast; the concerts run rain or shine!

 October's Garden Harvest Day includes a small concert amid great family activities and craft vendors, and as the cool weather moves in, we move music into the mansion for November's Evening of Jazz (a ticketed event) and December's Coffee House and Open Houses.